 Two years later, Hibino introduced Shinto ryu kenshibu [‘sword and poetry dancing’] to the world, a school of swordsmanship, tradition, and philosophy.
 At its core were the martial arts of the traditional samurai, including practical sword training, sparring and components of karate; also embracing traditional arts (the warrior’s dance and poetry chanting); above all, Shinto ryu meshed together the ideas of bunbu nido, Zen Buddhism and Shintoism, synthesizing the traditional values of the samurai into the new ideas of the modernization movement.

-A testament to how popular kenshibu would become by the turn of the century can be measured by it being the subject of Japan’s first domestically-produced documentary motion picture, Kenbujutsu Sugekimi Shinto Ryu (‘The Dramatic Art of Shinto Ryu Kenbujutsu’), produced at Yoshizawa Shoten, the first movie studio in Japan.
+A testament to how popular kenshibu would become by the turn of the century can be measured by it being the subject of Japan’s first domestically-produced documentary motion picture, Kenbujutsu Sugekimi Shinto Ryu (‘The Dramatic Art of Shinto Ryu Kenbujutsu’), produced at Yoshizawa Shoten in 1908, the first movie studio in Japan.
 The film simply featured Hibino Raifu performing his art.

 It premiered on May 1st, 1908, at the Denkikan Theater in Asakusa – the first theater in Japan dedicated to showing motion pictures.